-%1 "Application and participation" refers to the proposal, subscription, and application of a new project; participation in R&D as a new Joint Researcher; and participation in an ongoing R&D project as a Principal Investigator or a Joint Researcher. \2 "Researchers who violate due care" refers to those whose involvement in inappropriate usage is not proven but who violated the duty of due care of prudent manager they should exercise.
+- 1 "Application and participation" refers to proposing, registering for, and/or applying for a new project, newly participating in research as, e.g., a Joint Researcher, and/or participating in an ongoing research project (continuing project) as a Principal Investigator, Joint Researcher, etc. - 2 "Researchers who violate due care" refers to those whose involvement in inappropriate usage is not proven but who violated the duty of due care of prudent manager they should exercise.

-Classification of person who committed or is involved in misconduct in use of research budget Extent of r maliciousness in misconduct Period of ineligibility for applying to competitive research fund, deemed to be reasonable3 A researcher who committed a misconduct or a researcher who was in conspiracy with a person who committed a misconduct 1 Use of a research budget to make a private profit 10 years 2 Other than 1 1Impact of the misconduct on the society is substantial and maliciousness of the misconduct is judged to be high 5 years 2Neither 1 or 3 2-4 years 3 The impact of the misconduct on the society is small and the maliciousness of the misconduct is judged to be low.
-1 year A researcher who used a fabrication and other dishonest means to receive a competitive research fund or etc. and a researcher who was in conspiracy with the person who committed this misconduct 5 years A researcher who did not commit or was not involved in a misconduct, but used a research budget, inappropriately, failing to fulfill his/her duty of due care of prudent manager 2 1 to 2 years (in maximum) in accordance with the degree of failure of fulfilling his/her duty of due care of prudent manager amount of unjustifiable use is small.
+Classification of person who committed or is involved in misconduct in use of research budget Extent of maliciousness in misconduct Period of ineligibility for applying to competitive research fund, deemed to be reasonable(3,4) A researcher who committed a misconduct or a researcher who was in conspiracy with a person who committed a misconduct (1) 1 Use of a research budget to make a private profit 10 years 2 Other than 1 1Impact of the misconduct on the society is substantial and maliciousness of the misconduct is judged to be high 5 years 2Neither 1 or 3 2-4 years 3 The impact of the misconduct on the society is small and the maliciousness of the misconduct is judged to be low.
+1 year A researcher who used a fabrication and other dishonest means to receive a competitive research fund or, etc. and a researcher who was in conspiracy with the 5 years person who committed this misconduct A researcher who did not commit or was not involved in a misconduct, but used a research budget, inappropriately, failing to fulfill his/her duty of due care of prudent manager (2) 1 to 2 years (in maximum) in accordance with the degree of failure of fulfilling his/her duty of due care of prudent manager

-A strict warning is issued under any of the following conditions without restricting application or eligibility for participation.
+3 A strict warning is issued under any of the following conditions without restricting application or eligibility for participation.